Optimally reorganizing navy shore infrastructure

 MetadataShow full item record

-The end of the cold war has allowed the United States to significantly reduce defense spending.
-Spending has been reduced for both the force structure (i.e., equipment and manpower) and the military support base (i. e., infrastructure), but infrastructure reductions continue to lag force structure reductions.
-The United States Navy's recent initiatives to reduce its shore infrastructure costs include "regionalization", "outsourcing," and "homebasing."
+The United States has significantly reduced defense spending since the end of the cold war for both its force structure (equipment and manpower) and military support base (infrastructure).
+However, infrastructure reductions at the conclusion of legislated Base Realignment and Closure (BRAC) continue to lag force structure reductions.
+Reorganization, outsourcing and homebasing are current United States Navy initiatives to reduce shore infrastructure spending without BRAC.
 While regionalization and outsourcing decrease the number of jobs needed on a shore installation, homebasing generally increases the number of available personnel.
-These opposing effects require careful implementation.
-This thesis develops the Regionalization and Outsourcing Optimization Model (ROOM), an integer linear program that identifies an optimal combination of regionalization and outsourcing options for a Navy shore installation with personnel altered by homebasing.
-A ROOM test case uses actual data from the Pearl Harbor Naval Installation with proposed homebasing and regionalization and outsourcing options for 109 "functions," or shore installation activities.
-Disregarding homebasing and its opposing effects, regionalization is the lowest cost option for 106 of these functions.
-ROOM's optimal solution, however, recommends regionalizing only 21 functions, outsourcing 14, and leaving 74 unchanged.
-This solution yields a first-year savings of $9.5 million
+To jointly consider these opposing effects, we develop the Regionalization and Outsourcing Optimization Model (ROOM), an integer linear program that suggests an optimal combination of regionalization and outsourcing for a Navy shore installation with personnel numbers altered by homebasing.
+ROOM is a novel application of optimization modeling.
+A ROOM test use from the Pearl Harbor Naval Installation has proposed homebasing, regionalization and outsourcing options for 109 "functions", or shore installation activities.
+Disregarding homebasing and its opposing effects, regionalization is myopically the lowest cost option for 106 of these functions.
+ROOM considers homebasing and recommends regionalizing only 21 functions, outsourcing 14, and leaving 74 unchanged.
+ROOM's recommendations reduce first-year personnel spending by more than $9.5 million.

 Showing items related by title, author, creator and subject.